derekktor/what-the-hell/README.md

 btw, that extended optional description for commit message doesn't appear on the main menu

 just seeing if I could improve my commit messages

+1. translate and understand seven sets of exercises
+2. understand how git works
+3. watch and participate, i mean, process deeply the tutorial of git
+4. quickly go over other IT tools
+5. follow another Latex tutorial vid and participate
+6. pick topic
+7. get the outline of the presentation on the chosen topic on paper
+8. convert the note onto Overleaf
+9. learn how to create github page
+10. briefly get informed with markdown language
+11. create a github page
+12. send/share the homework with teacher
+13. ask teacher for advice, career-wise